-The following table sets forth the dollar range of our common stock beneficially owned by each of our Directors and Director nominees as of March 18, 2019.
+The following table sets forth the dollar range of our common stock beneficially owned by each of our Directors and Director nominees as of March 17, 2020.
 We are not part of a "family of investment companies" as that term is defined in the 1940 Act.

-Name of Director and Director Nominees Dollar Range of Equity Securities in the Company(1)(2)
+Name of Directors and Directors Naminous Dollar Range of Equity Securities in

+Name of Director and Director Nominees the Company(1)(2)

-Independent Directors and company, x, y
+Independent Directors

-John R. Baron Over \$100,000
+John R. Baron Under \$100,000

 Jerrold B. Harris Over \$100,000

 Mark S. Lies Over \$100,000

 William E. Mayer None

 Meridee A. Moore Over \$100,000

 Maureen K. Usifer Over \$100,000

 Interested Directors and Executive Officers

 James E. Keenan Over \$100,000

+Interested Directors and Executive Officers , ,